 The SignalFire Wireless Totalizer and the SignalFire RANGER both have digital inputs that can accept a pulse output from a flow meter.
 They have a configurable K-factor and volume units so the user can view their flow totals and flow rates in the units that make sense for the application.

 Flow Meters with Modbus or HART Outputs

-Flow meters with a HART interface can be read using the Sentinel-HART or the A2-HART.
-The HART data will be read from the meter and forwarded to the SignalFire gateway.
+Flow meters with a HART interface can be read using the Sentinel-HART, the A2-HART, or the RANGER.
+The HART data will be read from the meter and forwarded to the SignalFire Gateway or SignalFire Cloud.
 The SignalFire Modbus/HART devices also allow the user to wirelessly send data to the flow meter allowing configuration and diagnostics of the flow meter to happen remotely without a visit to the site.

 Please contact SignalFire to discuss your specific measurement needs.